Killing of Ken Lee: Aftermath

 Each of the accused appeared at the Old City Hall court on the day that they were arrested.
 They were later each charged with second-degree murder on December 20.
-At at December 29 court hearing one girl was released on bail.
-The other seven appeared in court on January 5, 2023 via video link.
-CTV News noted that "only two parents of the seven co-accused appeared to be in attendance for virtual proceedings on Zoom" and that some of the suspects seemed confused, with one of their lawyers not present during an accused's questioning.
-By February 13 2023, five of the suspects were released from detention on bail, while three remained detained.
+At a December 29 court hearing one girl was released on bail.
+The other seven appeared in court on January 5, 2023, via video link.
+A television news report by CTV News reported that "only two parents of the seven co-accused appeared to be in attendance for virtual proceedings on Zoom" and that some of the suspects seemed confused, with one of their lawyers not present during the questioning of one of the accused.
+By February 13, 2023, five of the suspects were released from detention on bail, while three remained detained.

 Tracy Vaillancourt, a Canada Research Chair in children’s mental health and violence prevention, noting the gender and age of the suspects, described it as atypical for adolescent girls to be involved in an event that could result in a charge of murder.
-Jooyoung Lee, a crime and sociologist expert on crime from the University of Toronto said that two high-profile fatal attacks occurring on the same day can give the public the incorrect perception that crime is rising, which is the opposite of the trend in Toronto.

 Toronto Mayor John Tory said he was "deeply disturbed" by the killing.
 Police Detective Sergeant Terry Browne said "I've been in policing for almost 35 years and you think you've seen it all...If this isn't alarming and shocking to everyone, then we're all in trouble quite frankly."

-Lee's family were critical of how the Youth Criminal Justice Act protected the identify of the eight accused child suspects.
+Lee's family were critical of how the Youth Criminal Justice Act protected the identities of the eight accused child suspects.

+Slightly over a year after the killing of Ken Lee, one of the eight suspects, now aged 14, was charged with allegedly stabbing a 52-year-old passenger by the exit of Wilson station in the course of an altercation.
+Her bail for the 2022 charges was then revoked, and she was returned to custody; later in February, the Youth Court ordered the girl transferred to an open custody centre.
+The reasons for the move could not be reported under the Youth Criminal Justice Act, but her attorney was quoted criticizing strip searches at closed youth facilities.

+On September 16, 2024, one of the perpetrators, who was age 13 at the time of the attack, was sentenced to 15 months of probation under an Intensive Support and Supervision Program, which is designed to accommodate those with mental health issues.
+Of the eight perpetrators, one was convicted of manslaughter after a trial, five pleaded guilty to manslaughter, and two others pleaded guilty to different degrees of assault.